 Less Storage Space

-The designs of some Class B rigs and other small RVs are quite impressive with regard to their generous storage areas, but no matter how well you pack or how well organized you are, there’s simply not a lot of space on a small RV.
+Depending on how long you tend to travel without returning to a home base, you may need substantial storage on your RV, and you’re unlikely to get that with very small rigs.
+The designs of some Class B rigs and other small RVs are pretty impressive with regard to their generous storage areas, but no matter how well you pack or how well organized you are, there’s simply not a lot of space on a small RV.

-Not only is there less room on a small RV, but there’s also far less allowance for weight.
+Not only is there less room in a small RV, but there’s also far less allowance for weight.
 So, with smaller rigs, you’ve really got to account for what you’re packing and where you’re packing it.
 And you need to be very cautious about your rig being overweight because it can happen very quickly.

 Smaller Holding Tanks

 This is a big one for us, but it may not be significant for other travelers, which is why we always say – get the smallest RV that’s comfortable for YOU.
+We need large holding tanks because we boondock regularly and like to stay out for extended periods.
+We couldn’t get by with a 25-gallon freshwater tank and a 20-gallon blackwater tank.
+That would never work for our style of RVing.

 More Likely to Have a Wet Bath